ychong4/ychong4.github.io/Activity 2/LSTM/BTCPricePrediction.md

 Also, the percentage return histograms are created as shown below.
 We can see that the price change for 5-minute, daily, and weekly intervals are in normal distribution.
 The monthly percentage return chart looks like slightly right-skewed.

 ![](percentage_change_histogram.png)

+## Section 3.
+LSTM model prediction

+In this model, the predictors variables are: Close, Volume, MA20, MA50, and MA200.
+We use the historical data of these variables to predict the future BTC close price. predictor_list = ['Close', 'Volume', 'MA20', 'MA50', 'MA200']